dragonscale-ai/book-mas/docs/ch_4/sec_4-1.md

 In mature systems, these concerns are often handled at the platform level.
 Enterprises often build internal systems that combine orchestrators, monitoring dashboards, and policy enforcement layers into a cohesive agent operations stack.
 This setup lets teams roll out workflows reliably, fix issues quickly, and improve agents without affecting key services.

 Workflow mapping might start as a design step, but its true value shows up during implementation.
 It defines the scaffolding for a distributed, observable, and adaptable system of agents that can be deployed, monitored, and refined over time.
 With the right tools, from building DAGs to running them, teams can ensure their agent workflows are reliable, easy to maintain, and ready for production.

+## Key Takeaways

+- Architect: Agentic workflows future-proof enterprise systems.
+DAG-based orchestration enables modular growth.
+Fault isolation and seamless adaptation to evolving business needs are now achievable.

+- AI/Backend Developer: DAGs are more than execution plans.
+They're optimization engines for agent-based AI.
+They enable parallelism, traceability and intelligent task routing at scale.

+- Application Developer: Modular agent design unlocks rapid iteration.
+You can update one node, test in isolation, and deploy without risking the entire system: agility built into the architecture.